deNBI/resenvs/README.md

 # resenvs
 This repository is used to create ready-to-launch images installed with a research environment of choice.

-Currently available research environments: CWLab, Guacamole, RStudio, TheiaIDE
+Currently available research environments: VSCode, Guacamole, RStudio, TheiaIDE

 ## Development workflow
 ### Base images